 Mix, Refrigerate, and Roll (Tips and Tricks)

-- To make this snickerdoodle cookie dough, first I added the eggs, butter, Mexican vanilla, and sour cream to the cake mix.
+- To make this snickerdoodle cookie dough, first I added eggs, butter, Mexican vanilla, and sour cream to the cake mix.
 Then I added a package of Instant Vanilla Pudding mix (dry ingredients only).
 The pudding thickened up the dough and made it a more workable consistency for cookies.

 - After mixing the dough, I refrigerated the cookie dough for 45 minutes.
 Refrigeration is key because the dough is still softer than regular cookie dough.
-The longer the cookie dough refrigerates the better, but keep it in the fridge for at least 45 minutes.
+The longer the cookie dough cools the better, but keep it in the fridge for at least 45 minutes.

 - Use parchment paper on your cookie sheets and have your oven preheated to 350°F. Cookies will go into the oven as fast as possible.